 How To Prepare

 Your doctor will tell you if you need to change how much you eat and drink before the myelogram.
 You may be asked to increase the amount of water you drink before the test.
-Follow the instructions exactly about eating and drinking, or your test may be canceled.
+Follow the instructions your doctor gives you about eating and drinking.

 How It Is Done